louwpost/louwpost/README.md

 - 👋 Hi, I’m @louwpost
 - 👀 I’m interested in pretty much everything IT related
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C#
-- 📫 You can always reach out through Twitter
+- 📫 You can always reach out through Bluesky

 <!---
 louwpost/louwpost is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.